ingahaindongo/ProseFlow/README.md

 The website will automatically suggest the best download for your operating system (Windows, macOS, or Linux).

 1.  **Download the Installer:** Click the main download button on the website for your detected OS, or choose a specific version from the options below it.
 2.  **Install & Run:** Install the application like any other.
 3.  **Onboarding:** The first time you run ProseFlow, a guided setup window will help you configure your first AI provider and set your global hotkey.
 You'll be ready in minutes!

 For advanced users who need access to all builds, portable versions, or detailed release notes, you can visit the [GitHub Releases page](https://github.com/LSXPrime/ProseFlow/releases).

+#### macOS Installation & Permissions

+Due to Apple's security policies, you will need to perform a few extra steps to run ProseFlow on macOS:

+1.  **Open the App for the First Time:**
+    *   After downloading, move `ProseFlow.app` to your `Applications` folder.
+    *   Right-click the app and select "Open".
+    *   You will see a warning that the developer is unidentified.
+This is expected.
+Click "Open" again to confirm.
+You only need to do this once.

+2.  **Grant Required Permissions:**
+    ProseFlow needs two critical permissions to function.
+When prompted, you must grant them.
+    *   Go to **System Settings > Privacy & Security**.
+    *   Find **Accessibility** in the list.
+Click it, and then enable the toggle for **ProseFlow**.
+    *   Find **Input Monitoring** in the list.
+Click it, and then enable the toggle for **ProseFlow**.

+*If ProseFlow is not in the list, click the `+` button and add it from your Applications folder.*

 ---

 ### 📖 How to Use

-The core workflow is designed to be fast and intuitive:
+ProseFlow offers multiple ways to process text, designed to be fast and intuitive:

+1.  **Hotkey Method (Primary):**
-1. **Select Text:** Highlight any text in any application.
+    *   **Select Text:** Highlight any text in any application.
-2. **Press Hotkey:** Press your configured Action Menu hotkey (default is `Ctrl+J`).
+    *   **Press Hotkey:** Press your configured Action Menu hotkey (default is `Ctrl+J`).
-3. **Choose an Action:** The floating menu will appear.
+    *   **Choose an Action:** The floating menu will appear.
 Use your mouse or arrow keys to select an action and press `Enter`.
-4. **Get Results:**
+2.  **Drag-and-Drop Method:**
+    *   **Drag Text:** Select and drag text from any application.
+    *   **Drop on Orb:** Drop the text onto the Floating Action Orb.
+    *   **Choose an Action:** The radial Arc Menu will appear around the orb.
+Click an action to process the text.
+3.  **Results:**
     *   For quick edits (like "Proofread"), your selected text will be replaced instantly.
     *   For longer content (like "Explain Code"), a result window will appear with the generated text.

 ---